thethiefofeddis/System-Ai-React-Bot/README.md

 Use your discord devloper portal to make an app and enable Message Content Intent and let it react

-Thanks to my homebody that don't wanna be named for changing it from GD to Python
+Thanks to my homeboy that don't wanna be named for changing it from GD to Python